edsu/bagweb/README.md

 To keep a record of the project you can be stuck keeping the CMS software up to date so it doesn't get hacked, and making sure the database is upgraded and backed up.
-As the Web gets older, this problem gets worse.
+As the Web gets older, this problem gets [worse].

 Wouldn't it be nice to replace the once dynamic site with a static version that wouldnt' require software updates of any kind?